The basics of electricity

 - How does electricity get to your home

-The presentation is designed so you can move through it at your own pace.
+The presentations are designed so you can move through them at your own pace.

 Electricity and magnetism